natanael-b/make-portable/README.md

 ### Snaps and Flatpaks
 Is theoretically compatible but not tested

-# Drawbacks
+# Known Drawbacks
-- The compatibility at the GLibC level only works for main executable, i'm working to bypass this
-- May not work the VAAPI and JACK
+- May not work JACK
-- When packaged as AppImage this generates an overhead of 10 MB if compared with `linuxdeploy`.
-This is caused because `make-portable` bundles GLibC and other common libs